Zequez/logseq-vault/pages/Anger.md

 					- We get lost in the process and beat the hell out of ourselves before we even know we are hurt
 		- Level 1: Revealing the facts; confess everything you have hidden.
 Un-tell those lies.
-		- Level 2: Honestly expressing feelings and thoughts -
+		- Level 2: Honestly expressing feelings and thoughts
+		- Level 3: Demythologizing ourselves.
+Who we are is not who we have been pretending to be.
+We admit we don't really know who we are.
+-
 - ---
 -